Wilhelman/Temple-Escape/docs/readme.md

 _García Subirana, Guillermo's responsability and Github account_

-* In charge of all code related to save and load, fade between modules, and other parts of code.
+* In charge of all code related to IA, pathfinding, preservation of changes, interaction between modules and other parts of code.
 * [Github account](https://github.com/Wilhelman)

 _Masó Garcia, Víctor's responsability and Github account_